paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 }
 ```

-Now that you have the all the paraId's that won slots for that auction, you can compare it with the data relavant to the `auctionIndex`.
-Comparing what leasePeriod's that are available during the active auction, to the leasePeriod('s) that have been won and denoted in the `Leased` events will give you all the winners for that auction.
+Now that you have all the paraId's that won slots for that auction, you can compare it with the data relavant to the `auctionIndex`.
+Comparing the `leasePeriod`'s that are available during the active auction, to the `leasePeriod`'s that have been won and denoted in the `Leased` events (there may be multiple if there are multiple winners) will give you all the winners for that auction.